Anas-Ehab/NoteHub/CTFs/CyberTalents/Cryptography.md

 output: the flag is 2j68yfhqlz It is pretty easy to see the flag but can you see it i took nearly 1 minute to encode this with ROT13 good luck in solving that

 #### flag: 2j68yfhqlz

+## 06 - Louder
+* Given an audio file
+* After listening to the file I figured out it was morse code
+* Using an audio decoder I was able to get the flag (https://morsecode.world/international/decoder/audio-decoder-adaptive.html)

+#### flag: flag{I AM SPEAKING LOUDER THAN YOU THINK}

+## 07 -